mostraus/AMUSE-Group11/README.md

 - Find core question we want to answer: What types of planetary systems can survive tidal disruption of the parent galaxy?
                                         (At what timescale does tidal stripping occur?)

+##Initial conditions
+- number of stars in claster - typically 100-10000 but smaller more popular
+- maximum and minimum mases of a stars in a claster - set for now 1 to 30
+- type of model to make a cluster - new_fractal_cluster_model?
+- velocities of a cluster - 3 parameters
+- position of a cluster  - 3 parameters
+- size of a cluster - for now 1 kpc

+- hill size radius?
+100-1000au

+ -
 ## Info maybe usfull in future
 - GalactICs (Kuijken & Dubinski, 1995), which is designed to set up a selfconsistent galaxy model with a disk, bulge, and dark halo - in book 4.4.5 Merging Galaxies